xerxeschongxian26/EquityResearchPortfolio/README.md

 * Repository containing fundamental analysis and valuation of Singapore-listed company, [Micro-Mechanics (Holdings) Ltd (SGX: 5DD)](https://sg.finance.yahoo.com/quote/5dd.si/)
 * Powerpoint slides contain summary of work and Excel Spreadsheet for number crunching and general plotting of data
 * Screenshots have been attached in this README.md as the powerpoint slides and excel files have to be **downloaded** for proper viewing
+* Screenshot of trading account also included in this README.md

 # Slides in Micro-Mechanics Analysis_ Xerxes.ppt
 <img src = "Screenshots/Slide1.PNG" width="800">